When You Enter Your Email...

 Following your life’s purpose with single-minded devotion is a challenging task at the best of times.
-But it’s even harder when faced with people who try to impose their priorities on you in an effort to benefit from your work.
+But it’s even harder when faced with people who try to impose their priorities on you in an effort to benefit from your work and manipulate your sweat equity.

-You’re going to need that support as you go forward on your journey, because not everyone has your best interests at heart.
+You’re going to need more support as you go forward on your journey, but not everyone has your best interests at heart.
 I must warn you, today’s topic is a dark one.
 And I’m going to be very blunt about it.

 There’s another obstacle in the path to your success that can be much more difficult to deal with…